Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 * `PublicKeyCredentialDescriptor::AUTHENTICATOR_TRANSPORT_INTERNAL`: internal (embed device)
 * `PublicKeyCredentialDescriptor::AUTHENTICATOR_TRANSPORT_NFC`: NFC (Near Field Communication)

-**Be careful when using transport values: if you select a wrong mode, the device won’t be usable if used with another transport mode.**
+**Be careful when using transport values: if you select a wrong mode, the device won’t be usable if used with another mode.**

 ### Attested Credential Data